ONG: Orthogonal Natural Gradient Descent: Experiments

 \subsubsection{Forgetting and Average Validation Accuracy}

 Here, we present the average forgetting and average validation accuracy, as described above, of the two baseline methods (OGD and OGD+), as well as our natural gradient extensions to each (ONG and ONG+).
 Table \ref{tab:exp:bench-Forgetting} highlights the average forgetting values and Table \ref{tab:exp:bench-Accuracy} highlights the final average validation accuracy.
+As we can see, simply adding a preconditioner to the OGD algorithm leads to extremely high fogetting and lower accuracy.
+These results suggest that there is some underlying tension between the Euclidian-style projections of OGD with the Fisher-geometry descent directions.
+While the reason for this discrepancy is unclear, we are currently investigating this phenomena by using crafted datasets and evaluations.